 So, I desperately hoped this would be a good night.
 Unfortunately, it wasn’t.
 When on form, My Vitriol are amazing, but this was far from it.
 I hate writing negative reviews, but it had to be done.
-To make matters worse, I somehow lost my entire set of photos – with only these three remaining from a quick edit.
 My review which appeared on the Northampton Chron follows.

 On paper (quite literally), this should have been a great opening night to My Vitriol’s ‘Secret Sessions’ tour.
 Armed with a set littered with a mix of new and old material, the ‘nu-gaze’ alternative trio (more on that later), are back with their longest run of dates for some considerable time.